-Offerors may also present other AfCFTA-related services as they see fit in order to produce significant results and boost trade, and a combination of services under one proposal is preferred.
+Offerors may also present other buyer support related services in order to produce significant results and boost trade, and a combination of services under one proposal is preferred.
 Offerors should include in their proposal the data they capture as part of their standard data reporting and any due diligence procedures that will be shared with ATI as part of this activity.